ShashaAde/Domain-Network-Project/README.md

   ![Screenshot 2024-11-23 183107](https://github.com/user-attachments/assets/fc7f3e1c-3eca-4ecb-aa20-686ec5d4ccff)

   Set up a account that will be a administrator for this virtual machine.
+  - The installation proccess completed and I was sent to the start up log-in interface.

 ### Ubuntu Server Setup
   ![Screenshot 2024-11-23 174653](https://github.com/user-attachments/assets/f904ec06-e32a-4dea-9708-4ae51806eeab)